 Legislation to extend PLR to include remote loans of e-books and e-audiobooks became law as part of the 2017 Digital Economy Act.
 This followed a long campaign, and discussions between ourselves, authors, publishers, agents and booksellers to balance the rights and concerns of all parties.

-The extension of PLR to e-lending came into force on 1 July 2018, with the first in arrears payments due to be made by February 2020.
-This represents a great victory for SoA members.
+The extension of PLR to e-lending came into force on 1 July 2018, with the first in arrears payments due to be made in February 2020.

 What are we asking for?